-Use soap and water to thoroughly clean the top, sides and front of the oven door.
+- Use soap and water to thoroughly clean the top, sides and front of the oven door.
 Rinse well.
 You may also use a glass cleaner to clean the glass on the outside of the door.
-Do not let water drip into the vent openings.

-- If any stain on the door vent trim is persistent, use a soft abrasive cleaner and a sponge-scrubber for best results. - Spillage of marinades, fruit juices, tomato sauces and basting materials containing acids may cause discoloration and should be wiped up immediately.
+Do not let water drip into the vent openings. - Spillage of marinades, fruit juices, tomato sauces and basting materials containing acids may cause discoloration and should be wiped up immediately.
 When surface is cool, clean and rinse. - Do not use oven cleaners, cleaning powders or harsh abrasives on the outside of the door.